CTET 2022 Answer Key, Know How to Raise Objections?

 - In the end, add all the marks, and you will get your expected CTET score.

-As per the official notification, the minimum qualifying marks for CTET is 60%.
+As per the official notification, the minimum qualifying mark for CTET is 60%.
 Thus, candidates securing 60% and above in the exam will be declared qualified.

 The official notification also states, “No request for re-checking, re-assessment, re-evaluation or scrutiny of OMR Answer Sheets will be entertained.
 No correspondence in this regard will be entertained.”

-As per the released CTET December 2019 notification, candidates can raise the objections against the released answer keys till 25th December 2019.
+As per the released CTET December 2022 notification, candidates can raise the objections against the released answer keys.
 To do the same, candidates need to pay a fee of ₹ 1000 per question which is non-refundable.
 The fee of ₹ 1000 per question will be required to be submitted through online mode i.e. Credit/ Debit Card.